cpnota/autonomous-learning-library/README.md

 ```

 Before every merge to master, we re-run the benchmarking suite and commit the results to this repository.
-The results are labeled with the has of the commit where the benchmark command was run.
+The results are labeled with the hass of the commit where the benchmark command was run.
 Your can view our results by running `make benchmark`, and opening your browser to http://localhost:6007.
 To replicate these results, you can checkout that specific commit that the run is labeled with and run the above command.